 For purposes of this article, we will be focusing on the basic introductory information on nootropics, and only focusing on those nootropics which are more common, legal in the United States, and “safe”.
 Although substances such as nicotine, ephedra, and LSD are technically nootropics, they are not recommended for use.
 As in any situation, always consult a licensed medical professional before introducing any new substance to your health protocol.

 A nootropic is any substance that enhances cognition.
 They can be supplements, medicine, herbs, amino extracts, or drugs.
 They affect the brain’s neurotransmitters, boost brain chemicals, balance hormones, and aid in the growth and regrowth of neurons, but they are not a miracle pill.

-According to biohacker Arvin Khamseh of Hack My Biology, “Nootropics are not new to us, as most people are already using nootropics on a daily basis with caffeine.
+According to biohacker Arvin Khamseh, “Nootropics are not new to us, as most people are already using nootropics on a daily basis with caffeine.
 We automatically think it’s safe, but you still have to be careful.
 Too much can interfere with your sleep.”